snicker02/Catoptron3D/README.md

 vortex.
 In an orthonormal polar frame the Jacobian is a constant shear, so unlike Twist its operator norm doesn't grow with radius.

+### Fold membrane — the seam as a visible surface

+`min(prim/s, seam)` is the right number to ADVANCE by and the wrong number to hit-test against.
+Returning it as a single value made the marcher stop on the cut plane and shade a phantom surface — smooth contour bands that ignored iterations, IFS scale, palette, AO and step scale but tracked the hit epsilon.
+That combination is the signature of a false hit rather than of geometry, and it is worth remembering as a diagnostic: **if changing epsilon changes a feature but changing step scale does not, you are looking at the hit test, not the surface.**

+Gate 3 did not catch it, and could not have: it tests whether the estimator is a valid bound, and the clamped value IS a valid bound.
+Being safe to step by and being a surface are different properties.

+The two are now separate outputs — hit-test against the true distance, advance by the clamped one.
+The accidental look is kept as **Fold membrane** in the Renderer panel: it puts the old behaviour back deliberately, so the fold's cut planes render as visible sheets.
+Off by default, because a phantom surface is the wrong default, but it is a real effect and an on-brief one.

 ### A trap worth naming once

 **The camera gets folded too.** It cost three bad renders.
 If a starter looks like an empty